jaredchesebro/ExpressionEngine-User-Guide/docs/templates/layouts.md

 This uses the `wrapper` template in the `site` template group as a layout for the current template.
 In the layout itself, you must now specify a location where the template contents will be shown using the `layout:contents` tag:

     {layout:contents}

+The `layout:contents` tag is reserved and you are not to wrap your template code in `layout:set name="contents"` as you would using another non-reserved layout variable.

 NOTE: **Note:** The layout tag **must** come before any module or plugin tags.